U.S. News Rankings

 University at Albany--SUNY is a public institution that was founded in 1844.
 It has a total undergraduate enrollment of 12,875, its setting is suburban, and the campus size is 610 acres.
 It utilizes a semester-based academic calendar.
 University at Albany--SUNY's ranking in the 2014 edition of Best Colleges is National Universities, 128.
 Its in-state tuition and fees are $8,140 (2013-14); out-of-state tuition and fees are $18,460 (2013-14).

-UAlbany students get involved on campus by exploring more than 200 clubs, including several fraternities, sororities, and recreational sports teams.
-Serious student athletes can choose from more than 10 varsity teams, named the Great Danes, which compete in the NCAA Division I within various conferences.
-Notable Albany alumni include Harvey Milk, the first openly gay man elected to a major political office in America and the subject of the movie Milk, starring Sean Penn.
+UAlbany students get involved on campus by exploring more than 200 clubs, including several fraternities, sororities and recreational sports teams.
+Serious student athletes can choose from nearly 20 varsity teams, named the Great Danes, which compete in the NCAA Division I within various conferences.
+Notable Albany alumni include Harvey Milk, the first openly gay man elected to a major political office in America and the subject of the movie "Milk," starring Sean Penn.